 ADHD - Symptoms and Diagnosis

 Diagnosis of ADHD is a multi-step process.
-To diagnose ADHD, and many other problems, like sleep disorders, anxiety, depression, and certain types of learning disabilities also have to be considered.
+Diagnosing ADHD and many other problems, like sleep disorders, anxiety, depression, and certain types of learning disabilities must also be considered.

 The diagnosis is best done by mental health professionals, like psychologists, psychiatrists, or pediatricians.